A 59 euro case for the other Italy.

 But the pass is not aimed at the people who want speed.
 Strip away high-speed rail, Lombardy, Bolzano and Cinque Terre, and what remains is the rail map of the other Italy: the spine of Umbria, the hills of central Tuscany away from Florence, the Po plain through Emilia-Romagna, the Adriatic, the Veneto countryside outside Venice.

 Spoleto, Orvieto, Foligno, Arezzo, Parma, Modena, Ferrara, Ravenna, Padua, Verona.
-None of them are obscure.
-None of them are Frecciarossa stops in the way Rome or Milan are.
-All of them are reachable on a fifty-nine euro pass, in pleasant trains, with no booking required.
+None of them obscure, none of them Frecciarossa stops in the way Rome or Milan are.
+Every one is reachable on a fifty-nine euro pass, in pleasant trains, with no booking required.
 You walk up, you board.

 The exclusions are the editorial filter.
 Trenitalia did the policy work.
 The platform job is to tell travellers what to actually do with it.